topherhunt/reassembling-the-line/README.md

 Check out the demo to see more: [https://rtl-demo1.herokuapp.com](https://rtl-demo1.herokuapp.com)

+If you're using this project, **please let us know** so we can learn what works well and how we can improve it!
+Our goal is to spread this concept as quickly as possible, and we can only do that with your feedback and input.

 ## Setting up the dev environment

   * Ensure Erlang, Kiex, Elixir (version in `mix.exs`), and Node are installed